Sander Levin

 Sander Martin Levin (born September 6, 1931) is an American politician who served in the United States House of Representatives from 1983 to 2019, representing (numbered as the from 1983 to 1993 and as the from 1993 to 2013).
-Levin, a member of the Democratic Party from Michigan, is a former ranking member on the House Ways and Means Committee; he was Chairman of the Ways and Means Committee from 2010 to 2011.
+Levin, a member of the Democratic Party from Michigan, is a former ranking member on the House Ways and Means Committee; he was chair of the Ways and Means Committee from 2010 to 2011.
 He was the older brother of former U.S. Senator Carl Levin, and is the father of former Congressman Andy Levin, his successor.

 In December 2017, Levin announced that he would retire from Congress at the end of his current term, and not seek re-election in 2018.
 His son Andy was elected on November 6, 2018, and took office in the 116th Congress, which commenced on January 3, 2019.

 Early life and education

 Levin was born in Detroit, Michigan, the son of Jewish parents Bess Rachel (née Levinson) and Saul R. Levin.
 He graduated from Central High School in Detroit, received a bachelor's degree from the University of Chicago in 1952, a Master's degree in international relations from Columbia University in 1954, and a law degree from Harvard Law School in 1957.
 Afterwards, he developed a private practice in Detroit.